+Principle 6 Voter Privacy

 Voters can mark, verify, and cast their ballot privately and independently.

-- The voting process preserves the privacy of the voter's interaction with the ballot, modes of voting, and vote selections.
+6.1 - The voting process preserves the privacy of the voter's interaction with the ballot, modes of voting, and vote selections.

-- Voters can mark, verify, and cast their ballot or other associated cast vote record, without assistance from others.
+6.2 - Voters can mark, verify, and cast their ballot or other associated cast vote record, without assistance from others.